SumiSastri/nodeJs-and-server-side-javascript/nodeJS-app/README.md

 In `JQuery scripts`

-We can now pass the `addMessages()` function that we have created as the call-back of the `socket.on` method that is listening to message events on the front end and test if the front and back-end are communicating via this open socket.
+We can now pass the `addMessage()` function that we have created as the call-back of the `socket.on` method that is listening to message events on the front end and test if the front and back-end are communicating via this open socket.

 ```
     socket.on('message', addMessage)
 ```

+You may find that the front-end and back-end are not communicating at this point.

+- In the sockets section of this repo there is a 5-step debugging guide and a stack-overflow link to help ensure that the connection works.

+Now that you can send hardcoded server data to the client and userinput data to the backend, we can persist the data in a MongoDb database.

+STEP 5: Setting up MongoDb

+There are 18 steps to set up in the Mongosection.

+STEP 6: Refactors